CollarNetworks/docs/loan/login.md

 To comply with local anti-money laundering regulations, we verify your identity through our KYC program.
 This is a necessary step to gain full access to our services.
 For detailed information on the KYC process, please refer to the [KYC Verification page](/legal/kyc).

-### Troubleshooting

-If you encounter any issues, double-check your credentials.
-For further assistance, our support team is ready to help.

 ![Votre login screen](/static/images/login.png)

+!!!
+Troublshooting

+For any questions or assistance, our support team is ready to help and answer any questions you may have.
+You can reach out to us on [discord](https://discord.gg/WBygxVrT).

+!!!